Comparative Psychology Lab

 ABMSS 2026

-Join us for the Animal Behavior Meets Social Science Symposium (ABMSS), available in person or via Zoom, where we explore animal behavior research and its real-world applications.
-This event highlights the role of zoos in conservation and showcases how behavioral science informs animal welfare, education, and research.
+Join us for the Animal Behavior Meets Social Science Symposium (ABMSS), available in person or via Zoom, where we explore animal behavior and its real-world applications.
+This event highlights the role of zoos in conservation and demonstrates how behavioral science informs animal welfare, education, and research.

 We are honored to welcome Michele Johnson, Ph.D., Professor of Biology at Trinity University, as our keynote speaker.
 Dr. Johnson is an evolutionary biologist whose research examines how ecological factors and physiological mechanisms shape social behavior, with a focus on Caribbean anole lizards.
-Using field observations, laboratory experiments, and molecular and neuroendocrine approaches, her work provides powerful insights into how behavior evolves.
-She is also deeply committed to supporting women in science and advancing science education through community outreach.
+Using field observations, laboratory experiments, and molecular and neuroendocrine approaches, her work provides valuable insights into the evolution of behavior.
+She is also deeply committed to mentoring students, supporting women in science, and advancing science education through community outreach.

-Don’t miss this opportunity to engage with researchers, students, and practitioners while exploring the intersection of psychology, animal behavior, and conservation.
+Don’t miss this opportunity to connect with researchers, students, and professionals while exploring the intersection of psychology, animal behavior, and conservation.

 Date: April 22, 2026